Frequently Asked Questions

 -

-Kittens must weigh 2 pounds which is typically 9-12 weeks old.
+Kittens must weigh at least 2 pounds which is typically 9-12 weeks old.

 Kittens must be at least 6-8 weeks old for their mother to be spayed unless you want to bottle feed the kittens.